terraphim/terraphim-ai/README.md

 - **Knowledge Graph**: A structured graph of information created from a haystack, where nodes represent entities and edges represent relationships between them.
+- **Profile**: Endpoint for persisting user data (e.g. Amazon S3, sled, or rocksdb).
 - **Role**: A role is a set of settings that define the default behavior of the AI assistant.
 For example, a developer role will search for code-related content, while a father role will search for parenting-related content.
 Each Terraphim role has its own separate knowledge graph that contains relevant concepts, with all synonyms.
 - **Rolegraph**: A structure for ingesting documents into Terraphim - knowledge graph turned into a scoring function (Aho-Corasick automata build from the knowledge graph).